ahmadrezashojaee/UGFACT/README.md

 ```
 ...\mrst-2024b\modules\UGFACT\examples
 ```
+Run any example script to verify the installation.

 ### 9. Enable Parallel Execution (Optional)
 To enable parallel batch calculations using IPHREEQC, you need to activate it in the datafile: